bahim22/work/Docs2/AplusDoc.md

 1. **Toner probe**: 2-in-1 elec test tool that traces wires thru walls to determine which pair carried the signal induced by the tone generator
    1. used when you have access to both ends of cable at same time
    2. Plug `tone generator` at jack end of cable and wave toner probe around suspected area to find other end of cable
-2. **Cable tester**: check a cable to verify intended connections exist and there's no uninteded ones
+2. **Cable tester**: check a cable to verify intended connections exist and there's no unintended ones
    1. missing intended connection: 'open'
    2. existing unintended connection: ('short')
-   3. connection goes to wrong place: ('miswired)
+   3. connection goes to wrong place: ('mis-wired')
    4. connection has 2 faults: open to correct contact & shorted to incorrect one
 3. **repeater** re-sends wireless signal to areas that the access point can't cover.
 4. **crimper** is used to crimp a connector (usually last step in making an ethernet cable) to tighten the wiring to right spots in connector so electrical signals pass thru properly.
 5. **Layer 3 switch** is config to participate in routing decisions
    1. routing decisions work on Layer 3 of OSI model (network layer)
-   2. standard switches usually refferred at as Layer 2 devices, working as PnP w/o ability to adjust settings (aka unmanaged switch)
+   2. standard switches usually referred at as Layer 2 devices, working as PnP w/o ability to adjust settings (aka unmanaged switch)

 >
-Hubs vs Swtiches: Hubs are outdated and connect each pc that's plugged into the repeater, it takes the signal that pc A sends to PC B (a frame: made up of 1500 bits) and repeats it by sending it to every pc connected and then those PC's read their MAC address and the address of the signals MAC and either reads it if it's for them or deletes it if not.
+Hubs vs Switches: Hubs are outdated and connect each pc that's plugged into the repeater, it takes the signal that pc A sends to PC B (a frame: made up of 1500 bits) and repeats it by sending it to every pc connected and then those PC's read their MAC address and the address of the signals MAC and either reads it if it's for them or deletes it if not.
 Hubs just repeat back on all the ports, whatever's coming out.
 >>
 Switches: when the box collects the MAC of every PC connected to it and when it receives a frame  it makes a direct, physical connection between the two PC's.
 A switch is still a repeater, but it's a smart repeater and only sends the data out to the proper destination based on the MAC address